Small Group Manta Ray Tours

 • Bring towel and extra clothes for after getting out of the water

-• Departs From: Puako Boat Ramp, Puako (follow directions in email or on website)
+• Departs From: Kawaihae S Boat Harbor (follow directions in email or on website)

 • Boat Charter: 2 hours (45 minutes in the water)